- Entertainment and Media»

 The Blues Turnaround

-Most blues songs contain a musical device called a turnaround which is a two bar melodic chord phrase occurring on the second to last bar of a blues chord progression.
-This signifies the end of the progression and sets up the progression’s repeat.
-The typical blues chord progression is 12 bars long, but there are many 8 and 16 bar chord progressions too.
+Most blues songs contain a musical device called the turnaround.
+This is a two bar melodic chord phrase starting on the second to last bar of a blues chord progression.
+This signifies the end of the chord progression and sets up the progression’s repeat.
+The typical blues chord progression is twelve bars long, but there are many eight and sixteen bar chord progressions too as well as an occasional odd numbered set of chords.

 Turnarounds are created from three descending melodic lines: